 - Greenstick fracture: the bone is slightly cracked and bends toward one side

 - Comminuted fracture: bone is broken into three or more pieces

 Other types include compression fractures (commonly affects the spine) and spiral fractures.
 An avulsion fracture is when a tendon or ligament tears off a piece of bone.

 You may not realize a bone is fractured, especially after a traumatic accident.
 But after the shock and endorphins wear off, there are a few ways to tell something is wrong.

 A non-obvious broken bone may be accompanied by a deep, intense aching or sharp pain.
-Other signs include bruising, stiffness, swelling, heat, weakness, dizziness or feeling chilly.
-You may have trouble using the affected body part or the notice the bone seems bent at an odd angle.
+Other signs include bruising, stiffness, swelling, heat, weakness, dizziness, or feeling chilly.
+You may have trouble using the affected body part or notice the bone seems bent at an odd angle.